 Hiking to the Tip– Get your obligatory Instagram shot at the northernmost point of Australia.
 Tag Affinity on Instagram or FB if you do!
 Low tide provides best access so you can stroll along the beach.
 It is about a 40 min drive from Bamaga to reach the starting point.

-Or if you prefer a less adventurous take on life, grab some friends, pack a picnic and sit by the creek (any creek it doesn’t really matter) and enjoy what agency life has to offer.
+However, if you prefer a less adventurous take on life, grab some friends, pack a picnic and sit by the creek (any creek it doesn’t really matter) and enjoy what agency life has to offer.